Bastes/rails_stars/README.markdown

       receives_stars
     end

-Display and allow to give stars in your views :
+Display the stars widget to allow your visitors to vote for a rateable :

+    <%= stars_form_for @your_rateable_instance %>

+Display current rating average for a rateable :
     <%= stars_for @your_rateable_instance %>